GaGandour/Go-Pregel/lab-for-students/lab/lab-for-students.md

 There will be three levels of difficulty, to be done in order.
 For each level of difficulty, you have to:

 1. Write the algorithm in Go-Pregel.
-2. Test the algorithm using the provided testing script (read the repo [README.md](https://github.com/GaGandour/Go-Pregel/blob/main/README.md))
+2. Test your algorithm using the `scripts/execution/start_pregel.sh` script.
+Run it for each graph and check if the output graph is correct.
+Read the repo [README.md](https://github.com/GaGandour/Go-Pregel/blob/main/README.md) if you have any questions on how to run the script.
 3. Be sure that you algorithm passes all tests.

 ### The Levels